Visas / Passports

 - If travelling from Abu Dhabi to Ireland you can check passport, visa and health requirements at the IATA Travel Centre.

-Travel between Ireland and the Middle East, Far East and Australia
+Travel between Ireland and the Middle East, Far East, Canada and Australia

 It is each passenger's responsibility to know what the health, passport and travel visa requirements are for the countries that you will be travelling to.